foundling/node-help/README.md

 #### The `.docs <topic>` command

-By running `.docs http2`, for example, you can read longform documentation on the `http2` module from the Node.js website as colorized Markdown in your terminal.
+By running `.docs http2`, for example, you can read long-form documentation on the `http2` module from the Node.js website as colorized Markdown in your terminal.
+Like, wee!

 ````javascript
 # HTTP/2